History of newspaper publishing: India

+Iran

+The history of newspaper publishing in Iran goes back to the 19th century, under the Qajar dynasty.
+The first newspaper was created by Mirza Saleh Shirazi in 1837.

 Japan

 Japanese newspapers began in the 17th century as yomiuri (読売、literally "to read and sell") or kawaraban (瓦版, literally "tile-block printing" referring to the use of clay printing blocks), which were printed handbills sold in major cities to commemorate major social gatherings or events.

 The first modern newspaper was the Japan Herald published bi-weekly in Yokohama by the Englishman A. W. Hansard from 1861.
 In 1862, the Tokugawa shogunate began publishing the Kampan batabiya shinbun, a translated edition of a widely distributed Dutch newspaper.
 These two papers were published for foreigners, and contained only foreign news.

 The first Japanese daily newspaper that covered foreign and domestic news was the Yokohama Mainichi Shinbun (横浜市毎日新聞), first published in 1871.
 The papers became organs of the political parties.
-The early readers of these newspapers mostly came from the ranks of the samurai class.Koshinbun were more plebeian, popular newspapers that contained local news, human interest stories, and light fiction.
+The early readers of these newspapers mostly came from the ranks of the samurai class.

+Koshinbun were more plebeian, popular newspapers that contained local news, human interest stories, and light fiction.
 Examples of koshinbun were the Tokyo nichinichi shinbun, the predecessor of the present day Mainichi shinbun, which began in 1872; the Yomiuri shinbun, which began in 1874; and the Asahi shinbun, which began in 1879.
 They soon became the dominant form.

 In the democratic era of the 1910s to the 1920s, the government tried to suppress newspapers such as the Asahi shinbun for their critical stance against government bureaucracy that favored protecting citizens' rights and constitutional democracy.
 In the period of growing militarism in the 1930s to 1945, newspapers faced intense government censorship and control.
 After Japan's defeat, strict censorship of the press continued as the American occupiers used government control in order to inculcate democratic and anti-communist values.
 In 1951, the American occupiers finally returned freedom of the press to Japan, which is the situation today.